Interview with the Vampire (film): Critical reception

-On Rotten Tomatoes, the film holds an approval rating of 65% based on 63 reviews, with a rating average of 6/10.
-The site's consensus reads: "Despite lacking some of the book's subtler shadings, and suffering from some clumsy casting, Interview with the Vampire benefits from Neil Jordan's atmospheric direction and a surfeit of gothic thrills."
-On Metacritic, the film holds a score of 62 out of 100 based on reviews from 20 critics, indicating "generally favorable" reviews.
+On Rotten Tomatoes, the film holds an approval rating of 67% based on reviews from 67 critics.
+The site's critics consensus reads: "Despite lacking some of the book's subtler shadings, and suffering from some clumsy casting, Interview with the Vampire benefits from Neil Jordan's atmospheric direction and a surfeit of gothic thrills."
+On Metacritic, the film holds a weighted average score of 62 out of 100 based on 20 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Critics praised the film's production design, cinematography, and special effects, as well as the performances of Cruise and Dunst.
 Of Cruise, Janet Maslin of The New York Times wrote the actor "is flabbergastingly right for this role.
 The vampire Lestat, the most commanding and teasingly malicious of Ms. Rice's creations, brings out in Mr. Cruise a fiery, mature sexual magnetism he has not previously displayed on screen.
 Except for a few angry outbursts here, there are no signs of the actor's usual boyishness.
 Instead, adopting a worldly manner and an exquisite otherworldly look, he transforms himself into a darkly captivating roue who's seen it all".
 The Washington Posts Rita Kempley said "Cruise brings a wicked wit to the ghoulish role" of Lestat.

 The Chicago Sun-Times Roger Ebert gave the film three out of four stars, writing "the movie never makes vampirism look like anything but an endless sadness.
 That is its greatest strength.
 Vampires throughout movie history have often chortled as if they'd gotten away with something.
 But the first great vampire movie, Nosferatu (1922), knew better, and so does this one."
 He opined production designer Dante Ferretti "combines the elegance of The Age of Innocence and the fantastic images of The Adventures of Baron Munchausen into a vampire world of eerie beauty", and called the Paris catacomb sets "one of the great sets of movie history".
 He also praised the casting of Cruise and added, "Dunst, perhaps with the help of Stan Winston's subtle makeup, is somehow able to convey the notion of great age inside apparent youth."